-Prerequisites: GEOL 1040 or GEOG 1010; MATH 1730; or permission of instructor

-Techniques of geologic and atmospheric data collection and analysis with special emphasis on those parametric and non-parametric statistics utilized in the applied Geosciences.
+Prerequisites: GEOL 1040 or GEOG 1010; MATH 1120 or higher; or permission of instructor Techniques of geologic and atmospheric data collection and analysis with special emphasis on those parametric and non-parametric statistics utilized in the applied Geosciences.
 Emphasis placed on computer applications.